BII-Lab/DNS-layer-Fragmentation/README.md

 The server proxy will need a working resolver on your server.
 The server should be reachable by UDP and TCP, and you should have a clear ICMP path to it, as well as full MTU (1500 octets or larger) and the ability to receive.
 And the server proxy need be assigned a port to listen on as the port for this proxy.

-1.compile the ServerProxy.
+1. compile the ServerProxy.

 	go build github.com/BII-Lab/DNS-layer-Fragmentation/ServerProxy

-2.make sure you have a working resovler.
+2. make sure you have a working resovler.

-3.run the ServerProxy as
+3. run the ServerProxy as

 	./ServerProxy -proxy "[your resovler ip address]" -listen ":[your assigned port]" For exmaple, the resolver instance is running in the same server, we can use loopback address